 But is online an online degree program right for you?
 If so, how do you make sure you're choosing the right degree from a reputable institution?
 With the dramatic growth of this segment of the educational landscape, it's important to keep certain things in mind with regards to online education.

 Do you have access to reliable transportation?
 Are there institutions near you that offer high-quality degree programs in topics you are interested in?
 Access is an important consideration when determining the college you'd like to attend.

-One of the biggest factors in favor or pursuing a degree online is the ability to "attend" classes from anywhere with internet connectivity.
+One of the factors in favor of pursuing a degree online is the ability to "attend" classes from anywhere with internet connectivity.
 For students who don't live near the institution they're interested in, or are unwilling or unable to move to earn their degree, this kind of flexibility can be a significant benefit.

 However, students interested in pursuing degree programs that require internships, supervised clinical hours or other forms of in-person training may find traditional brick-and-mortar institutions continue to be the best option.
 Additionally, online institutions may have one set tuition rate for all students, while campus-based degree programs may have less expensive tuition for in-state residents.